India & Germany: A perfect match

 Prospective research partners from India, for example partners at the Indian Institutes of Technology (IITs), are welcome to collaborate to develop and apply the network´s innovative simulation tools and methods which allow to visualize planning and decision making scenarios of energy efficient cities.
 It would be a highlight to establish possible links with IITs for the application of available expertise to the cities of different scales though the process of joint project proposal writing.

-What awaits visitors at the CITYtrans booth at the Smart Cities India trade show in New Delhi?
+What awaits visitors at the CITYtrans booth at Smart City trade fairs and conferences?

 Visitors and prospective research partners are welcome to delve into the flyers of our case studies of urban scale simulations conducted using the network´s SimStadt platform.
 They are also welcome to join our presentation, which will allow us to discuss further joint research goals and perspectives.
 We are looking forward to brain-storm with prospective research partners or institutes in India and set short-term research goals.
 We would like to encourage long term research collaborations by agreeing on joint project proposals.